olebole/irafdoc/doc/kpnoslit.splot.rst

   the graphics device cursor is read.
 The cursor loop takes single keystroke commands and typed in commands begun with a colon, called colon commands.
-These commands are described below and a summary of the commands may be produced interactively with the <tt>'?'</tt> key or a scrolling help on the status line with the <tt>'/'</tt> key.
+These commands are described below and a summary of the commands may be produced interactively with the <span style="font-family: monospace;">'?'</span> key or a scrolling help on the status line with the <span style="font-family: monospace;">'/'</span> key.
   </p>
   <p>
-  Modifications to the spectra being analyzed may be saved using the <tt>'i'</tt> key in a new, the current, or other existing spectra.
+  Modifications to the spectra being analyzed may be saved using the <span style="font-family: monospace;">'i'</span> key in a new, the current, or other existing spectra.
 A new image is created as a new copy of the current spectrum and so if the current spectrum is part of a multiple spectrum image (including a long slit spectrum) the